Coaches in the Dark: What Can Athletic Staff Do in Eating Disorder Situations?

 This is part of a Q&A series with leading expert in eating disorders and sports, Paula Quatromoni.
 For more Q&As click here.

 Q: I’m a high school coach.
-I have an elite runner who needs to gain weight/body fat.
-She is not intentionally losing weight but is very active with either running or other workouts like core and strength work.
-She never really slows down and on top of that just doesn’t eat enough to offset her exercise.
-She has seen a dietitian, but they haven’t really given her a strategy.
-She knows what needs to happen and her parents are working on it as well.
-My immediate thoughts are that she needs to record her intake and maybe that shows her just how much it is and shows ways to increase it.
-It could also show me how much she can run so as not to create a deficit each day.
+I have a runner who needs to gain weight/body fat.
+This athlete is not intentionally losing weight but is very active with either running or other workouts like core and strength work.
+The athlete never really slows down and on top of that just doesn’t eat enough to offset their exercise.
+The athlete has seen a dietitian, but they haven’t really given the athlete a strategy.
+The athlete knows what needs to happen and the parents are working on it as well.
+My immediate thoughts are that the athlete needs to record their intake and maybe that shows how much it is and shows ways to increase it.
+It could also show me how much this athlete can run so as not to create a deficit each day.

-A (Paula Quatromoni, DSc, MS, RD, LDN): It sounds to me like maybe she hasn’t seen the right dietitian who truly understands sport and the importance of a fueling strategy for an elite runner, because she reportedly came away from that interaction (was it only one session?) without one.
-I am betting that the RD (Registered Dietitian) she saw was not credentialed and experienced as a sports dietitian; not all registered dietitians have the additional training or qualifications to work in sports nutrition or eating disorder treatment.
-She needs an expert capable of designing a fueling strategy for an elite athlete.
-She should look for someone with the CSSD credential (Certified Specialist in Sports Dietetics) on top of the RD credential; or at least an RD who states on her practice website or is known to the local sports community as experienced working with and customizing nutrition plans for athletes.
+A (Paula Quatromoni, DSc, MS, RD, LDN): It sounds to me like maybe the athlete hasn’t seen the right dietitian who truly understands sport and the importance of a fueling strategy for an elite runner, because the athlete reportedly came away from that interaction (was it only one session?) without one.
+I am betting that the RD (Registered Dietitian) the athlete saw was not credentialed and experienced as a sports dietitian; not all registered dietitians have the additional training or qualifications to work in sports nutrition or eating disorder treatment.
+The athlete needs an expert capable of designing a fueling strategy for an elite athlete.
+The athlete should look for someone with the CSSD credential (Certified Specialist in Sports Dietetics) on top of the RD credential; or at least an RD who states on her practice website or is known to the local sports community as experienced working with and customizing nutrition plans for athletes.

 Read more